Cleveland Employment Discrimination Attorney

 Both Ohio and federal law prohibit employment discrimination based on race, color, religion, sex, gender, national origin, age, disability, and pregnancy.
+Federal law also prohibits employment discrimination on the basis of sexual orientation.
 Employers may not discriminate in any aspect of employment based on any of these protected characteristics.
 That means employers may not consider them when making decisions about hiring, firing, pay, job assignments, promotions, demotions, layoff, training, fringe benefits, or any other terms or conditions of employment.

 What is evidence of employment discrimination in Ohio?

 - Discriminatory statements by decision-makers or supervisors.
 Slurs, offensive jokes, or other biased comments about an employee’s age, race, sex, or other protected characteristic are often strong evidence of employment discrimination.
-Sometimes these statements come in the form of “code words,” which in context reflect a discriminatory meaning—for example, asking an older worker about retirement.
+Sometimes these statements come in the form of “code words” —for example, asking an older worker about retirement.
 The significance of these sorts of comments depends on their seriousness and how closely they relate to the adverse action the employer takes against the employee.

 - Departure from workplace policies.
 An employer’s failure to follow its own relevant personnel policy in making an employment decision may be evidence that the decision was based on an impermissible bias.